timbeaudet/knowledge_base/faq/today.md

-# Objectives for Today 2020-09-01:
+# Objectives for Today 2020-09-02:

-- Get the burndown project tracking all the history correctly.
-- I want it to track the total, remaining, completed hitpoints each day.
 - Update Discord Weekly Topic
+- Jumping back into ice Physics Playground
+- Working a little with physics in playground
+- Probably brainstorming tasks for simulator MVP